hanaknight/PageRank/README.md

 INFO:root:rank=9 pagerank=1.9066e-02 url=www.lawfareblog.com/congressional-homeland-security-committees-seek-ways-support-state-federal-responses-coronavirus
 ```

-With the <code>--personalization_vector_query<code> option, a webpage is important only if other coronavirus webpages also think it's important; with the <code>--search_query<code> option, a webpage is important if any other webpage thinks it's important.
+With the <code>--personalization_vector_query</code> option, a webpage is important only if other coronavirus webpages also think it's important; with the <code>--search_query</code> option, a webpage is important if any other webpage thinks it's important.
 Notice that many of the webpages are about Congressional proceedings related to the coronavirus.
 From a strictly coronavirus perspective, these are not very important webpages.
 But in the broader context of national security, these are very important webpages.

 **Part 2: Similar topics**